temporalio/documentation/docs/application-development-guide.md

 #### Workflow Task Timeout

-Use the [Workflow Execution Timeout](/workflows/#workflow-execution-timeout) to limit the maximum time that a Workflow Execution can be executing (have an Open status) including retries and any usage of Continue As New.
+Use the [Workflow Task Timeout](/workflows/#workflow-task-timeout) to restrict the maximum amount of time that a Worker can execute a [Workflow Task](/tasks/#workflow-task).

 <Tabs
 defaultValue="go"